woshilapin/kirin/readme.md

 ### Alembic database revisions

-To generate a new revision script for database (after an upgrade of the model.py file):
+To generate a new database revision script (after an upgrade of the model.py file):
 ```
 honcho run ./manage.py db migrate
 ```